20 CRM Features to Make the Sales Process Faster

 An integrated calendar is ideal for managing events, meetings, resources (meeting rooms) and schedules.
 You can link customer profiles with events to quickly see who and when you’re going to meet.

-Some CRM tools have a meeting scheduling tool that helps to find a mutually suitable meeting time more quickly.
+Some CRM tools have meeting scheduling features that helps to find a mutually suitable meeting time more quickly.
 Instead of lengthy email correspondences, you can propose multiple times and dates to other participants via email and let them pick the suitable time.

 After they’ve confirmed a date, all guests receive a confirmation email, and you can add the meeting to your calendar with a single click.